Skywatchers take heart: The potentially brilliant Comet ISON appears to be holding together thus far on its perilous journey around the sun.

 In fact, researchers have organized a global Comet ISON observation campaign, enlisting a number of instruments on the ground and in space to track the icy body's progress.
 Many of these observations are planned for after the comet's close solar approach, when it will be easier to see from Earth.

 Nobody knows how Comet ISON will fare, of course.
-It's difficult to predict the behavior of any comet, and especially tough to do so for "dynamically new" objects such as ISON that have never approached the sun closely before.
+It's difficult to predict the behavior of any comet, and especially tough to do so for "dynamically new" objects like ISON that have never approached the sun closely before.

 Nonetheless, some scientists have expressed optimism about ISON's chances.
 With a nucleus estimated to be between 0.12 miles and 1.2 miles across (0.2 to 2 km), the comet appears to be big enough to avoid destruction by the sun's heat, a recent study reported.
 And as long as ISON is a "typical" comet in terms of density and spin characteristics, it should resist breakup by our star's gravitational pull as well, some researchers say.